acieslinski/simplegiftapp/README.md

 # KMP Modularized Clean Architecture Project

 This project is an educational example demonstrating how to set up a Kotlin Multiplatform (KMP) project with support for both iOS and Android.
-It focuses on using a modularized clean architecture approach, with an emphasis on maintainability, scalability, and best practices in mobile development.
+It highlights a modularized clean architecture approach with an emphasis on maintainability, scalability, and best practices in mobile development.

 ## Project Overview

 The goal of this project is to showcase how to structure a KMP project in a clean, modularized way using:

-- **TOML Catalog Versioning**: Simplifying dependency management.
+- **TOML Catalog Versioning**: Simplifies dependency management.
-- **Convention-Based Build Logic**: Promoting consistency and reducing boilerplate across the project.
+- **Convention-Based Build Logic**: Promotes consistency and reduces boilerplate across the project.
-- **Modularized Clean Architecture**: Decoupling the code into layers for better separation of concerns and testability.
+- **Modularized Clean Architecture**: Decouples the code into layers for better separation of concerns and enhanced testability.
+- **Compose Resources**: Integrates Compose multiplatform resources into native iOS SwiftUI.

 ### Current Status

 🚧 **Project in Early Development** 🚧

-Please note that this project is currently a work in progress.
-Significant changes, especially in the module structure (particularly the data layer), are expected as the project evolves.
-This README and the codebase will be updated as the project progresses.
+Please note that this project is a work in progress.
+Significant changes, particularly in the module structure (especially the data layer), are expected as development continues.
+This README and the codebase will be updated as the project evolves.

 ## Project Structure

-At present, the project is divided into several key modules:
+The project is organized into several key modules:

-- `app`: Contains platform-specific implementations for both Android and iOS.
+- **`app`**: Contains platform-specific implementations for both Android and iOS.
-- `core`: Contains shared business logic that is platform-independent.
+- **`core`**: Contains shared logic and resources.
-- `data`: Manages data-related operations such as network requests, database access, and repository pattern (subject to further changes).
+- **`data`**: Manages data-related operations such as network requests, database access, and the repository pattern (subject to further changes).
-- `domain`: Houses the use cases and business rules of the application.
+- **`domain`**: Houses the use cases and business rules of the application.
-- `presentation`: Contains the UI logic and ViewModel implementations.
+- **`presentation`**: Contains the UI logic and ViewModel implementations.

-Each module follows a clean architecture principle, ensuring a clear separation of concerns and promoting high testability.
+Each module adheres to clean architecture principles, ensuring clear separation of concerns and promoting high testability.

+## Project Setup

+To set up and build the project, use the following tools and follow these instructions:

+### Toolset

+- **Android Studio Iguana** | 2023.2.1 Patch 2
+    - Install the following plugins:
+        - **Swift Support**: Enables Swift integration for iOS development.
+        - **Kotlin Multiplatform Mobile (KMM)**: Provides support for Kotlin Multiplatform projects.
+        - **SQLDelight**: For database management and code generation.

+- **Xcode** | 15.0.1

+### Secrets Configuration

+The project requires certain secrets for build purposes.
+These secrets can be empty placeholders if not needed for actual builds:

+- **Files requiring secrets**:
+    - `UserRemoteService`
+    - `AccountRemoteService`

+Ensure that the required secrets are provided or placeholder values are set in the relevant files.

+### iOS Build Configuration

+- Verify that the correct Java version is used in the Build phase (Run script) for the iOS build.

+For any issues or additional configuration details, refer to the project’s issue tracker or contact the project maintainers.